dothiv/clickcounter-backend/README.md

     mentioned in
     https://docs.google.com/document/d/18N4WNGfieNwkS7Nfb518ok7tvOO4bGWwl-0EqdoqIrM
-  - to add it, i suggest to add another method to be called in the post method in the Count handler, right after the call to self._increment(). a new model would also be required and it seems that most of the wanted data can be grabbed from os.environ (when using webapp2).
+  - to add it, i suggest to add another method to be called in the post method in the Count handler, right after the call to increment. a new model would also be required and it seems that most of the wanted data can be grabbed from os.environ (when using webapp2).